Xingrun-Xing/SpikeLM/README.md

 * python3, pytorch, transformers, ... are required.

 ### 2. Data:
-* Prepare pretraining data (Wikipedia and BookCorpus) the same as bert with the max length 128.
-The pretraining data is also the same as BiPFT for the BERT architecture.
+* Prepare pretraining data (Wikipedia and BookCorpus) the same as BERT with the max length 128.
+The pretraining data is also the same as [BiPFT](https://github.com/Xingrun-Xing/BiPFT) for the BERT architecture.

 ### 3. Steps to run:
 * Change directory `cd spikeLM-BERT`